bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 Git branches are the main organizational tool for git and their uses are many and varied.
 Branches are to complex to be simply summarized in a few lines in this document so I'll refer you to the [Atlassion documentation on branches](https://www.atlassian.com/git/tutorials/using-branches) and provide a [Git Branches cheatsheet](https://devhints.io/git-branch) that I use regularly.

+Branches should generally be short lived: make a branch, add a small feature, merge the branch, then get rid of it.
+Long lived branches can be difficult to rebase.
+Once a feature branch has been merged it shouldn't be used again.
+Using an already merged branch can be complex

 ## 4. Repository History & Introspection

 ### Git Status